brewaa/stellar-checkout/README.md

 This plug-in uses the StellarCheckout.com API.

 See https://github.com/brewaa/stellarcheckout.com OR browse the API explorer for a list of end points https://www.stellarcheckout.com/swagger/

+## Payment Verification ##
+Additional verification should be implemented on the server.
+The only way this can be achieved is by using the submit handler.
+The submit handler will dump the entire $state of the application at the time the transaction was processed.
+This data should be saved server side and verified independently.

 ## Tip Jar